 Lata Mangeshkar – The Nightingale of Bollywood

-Lata Mangeshkar is the most popular and legendary playback singer in India.
+Lata Mangeshkar (1929-2022) was the most popular and legendary playback singer in India.
 She had recorded songs in over thousands of Hindi films, and also sang songs for thirty-six regional Indian languages and foreign languages, though most songs were in Marathi and Hindi language.

 Lata Mangeshkar’s wonderful and distinctive voice has a vocal range that is extended over more than three octaves.
 She is the great playback singer of many centuries and is known as one of India’s most famous, best, and respected playback singers.
 Bharat Ratna Lata Mangeshkar has been giving her sweet voice to Indian cinema for many decades.
 She has been giving her melodious voice to Indian cinema since she was just 13 years of age.